-Cherry Cream dessert is a fruity German dessert which has it all: juicy sour cherries, heavy cream, and Kirsch Schnaps.
+The Cherry Cream dessert is a delicious combination of sour cherries, heavy cream, and Kirsch Schnaps.
 In the South of Germany, especially in the Black Forest, you can get the best Kirsch Schnaps and sour cherries.
 These cherries can be found in many German baking recipes such as cakes and pastries.
 They are very juicy and therefor great for this dessert.
 See our notes on using gelatin because you need it for making this delicious dessert.
 Happy Cooking!

-8 sheets red gelatine – if you cannot get them, use white gelatine and add some cherry or red grape juice to make it red.
+8 sheets red gelatin – if you cannot get them, use white gelatin and add some dark, real cherry or red grape juice for the red color

-600 g sour cherries fresh or from the jar without pits – find Sour cherries or Sauerkirschen here
+600 g sour cherries fresh or from the jar without pits (see below)

 250 ml red wine